Additions to the A.M.B.A. Herd Book and Pedigree Data Base

 If pigs are approved for herd book inclusion:

-- Membership- No charge to applicant for 1 annual Associate Membership or a $25 credit towards a Certified Breeder membership
+- Membership- No charge to applicant for 1 annual Associate Membership or a $25 credit towards a Certified Breeder membership or Certified Lifetime Membership.

 All decisions on inclusion into the American Meishan Pedigree Data Base are at the sole discretion of the Board of Directors of the American Meishan Breeders Association